google/docsy/content/en/docs/Adding content/navigation.md

 ## Section menu

 The section menu, as shown in the left side of the `docs` section, is automatically built from the `content` tree.
-Like the top-level menu, it is ordered by page or section index `weight` (or by page creation `date` if `weight` is not set), with the page or index's `Title` or `linkTitle` (if different) as its link title in the menu.
+Like the top-level menu, it is ordered by page or section index `weight` (or by page creation `date` if `weight` is not set), with the page or index's `Title`, or `linkTitle` if different, as its link title in the menu.
 If a section subfolder has pages other than `_index.md` or `_index.html`, those pages will appear as a submenu, again ordered by `weight`.
 For example, here's the metadata for this page showing its `weight` and `title`:

 ```yaml
 ---